umdns for Local Device Discovery

 config umdns option jail 1 # enables jail - see procd list network lan list network dmz # Provides visibility into both networks, but does not act as a repeater

-Note that it may be unsafe to enable umdns on wan
+- It is considered unsafe to enable umdns on

 Firewall